v-scornell/MD-101T00-ManagingModernDesktops/MD-101_Lab_ChangeLog.md

 ### 12-02-19
 Lab **Connecting AD DS and Azure AD** - A new version of AD Connect was released in Nov 2019, which no longer supports using Domain Admin credentials.
 Updated lab to reflect new steps required to complete the lab.

+### 02-24-19
+Lab **Configuring a WIP policy in Intune** was updated to address an issue where WIP was not blocking Internet Explorer.
+An additional domain boundary was added to account for sharepoint.com is not within the tenant AAD domain.
+Several steps were updated to reflect recent changes to the UI experience.

+Several labs were updated with corrected numerals in lists to address an issue that some lab hosts were having issues rendering the lists properly.